-For example, relevant applicable laws and regulations governing the collection, use, disclosure or other processing of personal information include, in the United States, rules and regulations promulgated under the authority of the Federal

-Trade Commission, the California Consumer Privacy Act of 2018 (the "CCPA") and similar state privacy laws, and state breach notification laws.
+For example, relevant applicable laws and regulations governing the collection, use, disclosure or other processing of personal information include, in the United States, rules and regulations promulgated under the authority of the Federal Trade Commission, the California Consumer Privacy Act of 2018 (the "CCPA") and similar state privacy laws, and state breach notification laws.
 In particular, the CCPA, among other things, establishes comprehensive data privacy rights for California consumers and imposes certain requirements on how businesses can collect and use personal information about such individuals.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss of personal information.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.

-The California Privacy Rights Act ("CPRA"), which became effective on January 1, 2023, significantly modifies modified the CCPA, including by expanding consumers' rights concerning their personal information, introducing data minimization and retention requirements, and establishes establishing a state agency vested with the authority to enforce the CCPA.
+The California Privacy Rights Act ("CPRA"), which became effective on January 1, 2023, significantly modified the CCPA, including by expanding consumers' rights concerning their personal information, introducing data minimization and retention requirements, and establishing a state agency vested with the authority to enforce the CCPA.
 It is not yet fully clear how the CCPA (as amended by the CPRA) will be enforced and how it will be interpreted.
 The evolving nature of the CCPA may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses in an effort to comply.
-The CCPA (as amended by the CPRA) has prompted the enactment of similar, comprehensive privacy and data protection legislation in other states.
-For example, in March 2021, Virginia enacted the Consumer Data Protection Act (or CDPA), which became effective on January 1, 2023.
-In July 2021, Colorado passed the Colorado Privacy Act (or CPA), which will become effective on July 1, 2023.
-Additionally, in March 2022, Utah enacted the Utah Consumer Privacy Act (or UCPA), which will become effective on December 31, 2023.
-Also, in May 2022, Connecticut signed the Connecticut Data Privacy Act (or CTDPA) into law, which will become effective on July 1, 2023.

-Furthermore, a number of Similar laws have been passed in numerous other U.S. states and other states have proposed similar new privacy and data protection legislation, laws, and it is possible that certain of these proposals will pass.
+Similar laws have been passed in numerous other states and other states have proposed similar new privacy laws, and it is possible that certain of these proposals will pass.
 Such proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.
-Additionally, The existence of privacy laws in different states in the country would make our compliance obligations more complex and costly and may increase the likelihood that we may be subject to enforcement actions or otherwise incur liability for noncompliance.
+The existence of privacy laws in different states in the country would make our compliance obligations more complex and costly and may increase the likelihood that we may be subject to enforcement actions or otherwise incur liability for noncompliance.
 Other states have also proposed and/or passed legislation that regulates the privacy and/or security of certain specific types of information.
 For example, a small number of states have passed laws that regulate biometric data specifically.
-The costs associated with these costs various privacy and security laws may impede our development and could limit the adoption of our services.
+The costs associated with these various privacy and security laws may impede our development and could limit the adoption of our services.
 Further, any failure by our vendors to comply with applicable law or regulations could result in proceedings against us by governmental entities or others.
 State laws are changing rapidly and there is discussion in the U.S. Congress of a new comprehensive federal data privacy law to which we may likely become subject, if enacted.